 - A short paragraph outlining your teaching skills

 - Your education background (degrees, certificates, etc.)

 - Professional experience

-- Your email address (make sure it’s professional sounding)
+- Your email address (make sure it looks professional)

-- LinkedIn page (but be sure your resume and LinkedIn match)
+- LinkedIn page (be sure your resume and LinkedIn match)

 - Local phone number (if already in South America)

-Many language schools in South America still require a paper copy of your resume, so it’s ideal to print off a number of high-quality resumes before leaving.
+Many language schools in South America still require a paper copy of your resume, so print off several before leaving.